The National Centre for Rural Health and Care has been established as a Community Interest Company, national in scope with a HQ in Lincolnshire.

 - Through focused dissemination and networking generating wide scale adoption of what works

-The scale of the population and the market for the national centre is huge – there are over 9 million rural residents according the 2011 Census, they represent around 18% of the population of England and are relatively older than their urban counterparts.
+The scale of the population and the market for the national centre is huge – there are over 9 million rural residents according to the Census, they represent around 18% of the population of England and are relatively older than their urban counterparts.

 Understanding and responding to the health and care needs of such a large proportion of the population provides scope for significant savings to the public purse through preventive outcomes.
 Where these savings are driven out by commercial and social innovation there is the potential for significant income generation and jobs growth.